joshoti/Movies-Data-Analysis/README.md

 - See React frontend for the visualization [here](https://github.com/joshoti/Movies-Data-Visualization)

+## Live Development Link
+Find the backend's live development link [here](https://movies-data-analysis.onrender.com).

+***Note***: Cold start will delay first request.

 ## API Documentation
-After starting the application, access the Swagger API documentation at: http://127.0.0.1:5000/apidocs
+After starting the application, access the Swagger API documentation at: http://127.0.0.1:5000 (local) or https://movies-data-analysis.onrender.com (development)

 ## Setup
 Run below scripts in terminal depending on your OS.
 On completion, script tells you next step.